eerimoq/nala/README.rst

 Use ``--no-rename-parameters`` not to rename any function parameters.
 Overrides ``--rename-parameters-file``.

+Use ``--no-implementation`` if the implementation of functions matching given patterns are not available in the binary (and therefore should not be called).

 .. code-block:: bash

    $ gcc -DNALA_GENERATE_MOCKS -E *.c | nala generate_mocks